 Peter Schuler, an executive for Madrigal Electromotive based in Hanover, Germany, glumly tries out various condiments his company's test kitchen prepared before being informed by his secretary that men were coming to visit him.
-Schuler knows all too well that those men are with the police: Madrigal's connection to the American drug trade, and his own connection to Gustavo Fring and the meth trade in the American southwest, has come to light.
-Seeing no other alternative, Schuler takes a portable emergency defibrillator with him into a restroom, locks himself in, and commits suicide.
+Schuler asks her to stall the men, by telling them that he will see them shortly.
+He knows all too well that those men are with the police: Madrigal's connection to the American drug trade, and his own connection to Gustavo Fring and the meth trade in the American southwest, has come to light with the death of Gus.
+Seeing no other alternative, Schuler takes a portable emergency defibrillator with him into a restroom, and locks himself in.
+Carefully taking off and folding his clothes in silence, as his secretary, and then the men from the police knock on the door demanding to talk with him, Schuler calmly applies one pad of the defibrillator to his chest while ripping the other one off and sticking the frayed chord in his mouth, as he turns on the device and commits suicide.

-Back in Albuquerque, Walt helps Jesse look for the ricin capsule that Jesse thought he lost, but Walt had stealthily taken.
-Hiding the real capsule in an electric outlet in his own house, Walt slips a decoy containing common table salt into a roomba that Jesse owned, then pretends to find and discard it.
+Back in Albuquerque, Walt helps Jesse look for the ricin capsule that Jesse thought he had lost, but that Walt had really stolen to trick Jesse into thinking that Gus had poisoned Brock.
+Hiding the real capsule in an electric outlet in his own house, Walt slips a decoy containing table salt into a roomba that Jesse owned, then pretends to find and discard it.
 Afterwards, Jesse tearfully apologizes to Walt for suspecting him of using the ricin to poison Brock.
+Walt comforts him and tells him to remember that they always should stick together going forward.